From Wave to Wave

 A Busy Booth

 This wasn't our first time demoing at GamerFest.
+From past experience, we learned (as many developers do) that preparation pays off!

 Overall we had a good event.
-It's great to meet with other local developers, and we look forward to being back again for May 2025.
+It's great to meet with other local developers, and we look forward to being back for May 2025.

 Icon for the Counsel "It's All Downhill From Here"Last time, we shared some thoughts about depth in Causeway, and how to design for it without adding needless complexity.